Create a Windows-based image

 You can install Cloudbase-Init

-To install Cloudbase-Init, run these PowerShell commands:
+To install Cloudbase-Init, run the following commands in PowerShell as an administrator:

-# Install cloudbase-init
+# Install Cloudbase-Init

 $WorkDirectory = "C:\Scripts"